superfaceai/station/README.md

 ## `station check`

-Checks if all profiles have maps with coresponding version, scope, name, usecase definitions and providers
+Checks if all profiles have maps with corresponding version, scope, name, use case definitions and providers

 ```
 USAGE